aksel-blaise/dalton/LM3d3/selden-lm3d3.md

 Analyser.
 Using this tool, the two points of highest curvature were located between the blade and base on either side of each projectile where the local radius measure was largest.
-The alignment and orientation of each biface was dictated by the *auto3dgm* output, and the landmarking protocol follows the mesh orientation in that figure, where LM 04 was always placed on the right side of the basal edge, and LM 05 on the left.
+The alignment and orientation of each projectile was dictated by the *vectors* (discussed below, and Figure 11), and the landmarking protocol follows the mesh orientation in that figure, where LM 04 was always placed on the right side of the basal edge, and LM 05 on the left.

 ``` r
 knitr::include_graphics('images/splinesplit2.png')